iOS Development Q & A

 Q: Explain polymorphism?

-A: Polymorphism allows the expression of some sort of contract, with potentially many types implementing the contract in different ways, each according to their own purpose.
+Polymorphism allows the expression of some sort of contract, with potentially many types implementing the contract in different ways, each according to their own purpose.

 Q: What is Dependency Inversion Principle?